Attractiveness principle

-Attractiveness Principle is one of System Dynamics archetypes.
+The Attractiveness Principle is an archetype in system dynamics.
 System archetypes describe common patterns of behavior in dynamic complex systems.
-Attractiveness principle is a variation of Limits to Growth archetype, with restrictions caused by multiple limits.
+The attractiveness principle is a variation of the Limits to Growth (LtG) archetype, with restrictions caused by multiple limits.
 The limiting factors here are each of different character and usually cannot be dealt with the same way and/or (and very likely) they cannot be all addressed.